 Here’s How it Works

 We also notice how fluid these states can be.
 How they change.
 How they arise but also dissipate.
 We get a sense of this too will pass when we witness the fleeting nature of sensations, thoughts, and emotions in our practice.
-We develop greater flexibility and openness to uncomfortable states along the way.
+Consequently, we develop greater flexibility and openness to uncomfortable states along the way.

 But if we’ve been practicing mindfulness, at some point, we become aware of all these changes occurring in our body.
-We notice that we’re yelling, if we are, or how we’re stewing if we’ve stuffed it.
+We notice that we’re yelling, if we are.
+Or how we’re stewing, if we’ve stuffed it.
 We can choose to bring mindfulness into the equation.